Financial Services · Backup & Disaster Recovery

 Automated Cloud Backup

-Continuous, automated backups of all critical systems and data to redundant cloud repositories with encryption and version control.
+Continuous, automated backups of all critical systems — Microsoft 365 (Exchange, OneDrive, SharePoint, Teams), servers, and SaaS platforms — to redundant cloud repositories with encryption, version control, and 99%+ daily success rate monitoring.
+M365 + Server + SaaS

 Disaster Recovery Planning

-Comprehensive documentation of recovery procedures, runbooks, contact lists, and communication protocols for all disaster scenarios.
+Comprehensive documentation of recovery procedures, runbooks, contact lists, and communication protocols for all disaster scenarios — giving your team a clear, tested plan to follow when it matters most, not a document that's never been opened.
+APRA CPS 230 Aligned

 Business Continuity Testing